dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_13.md

 With an adversarial abstraction, the problem become simpler as it is not possible anymore to encode a Turing machine.
 The abstraction still contains the traces of the original program.
 Therefore, if the abstracted program is correct then the original program is also correct.
-However, it is possible that a correct program becomes incorrect wit the adversarial abstraction.
+However, it is possible that a correct program becomes incorrect with the adversarial abstraction.

 [The paper](https://www.doc.ic.ac.uk/~afd/homepages/papers/pdfs/2015/TOPLAS.pdf) also describe a more advanced "equality abstraction".